 4. Boost Performance

 You can use an app like SetCPU to overclock your device’s CPU for a more snappy performance.
 Overclocking basically means increasing your processor’s frequency for better performance.
 While this does boost the performance of an Android device, battery woes are a part of it.
 There’s also the option of using custom kernels, which bring features and options that might not be officially supported on your device like the ability to control CPU, GPU, screen, battery, sound, RAM and more.

-4. Explore New Features
+5. Explore New Features

-5. Access More Apps
+6. Access More Apps

-There’s no scarcity of apps for non-rooted devices but there are certain cool apps aimed at rooted users.
-Apart from the apps we have already mentioned, there are many more great apps for rooted android users like DriveDroid, Flashify, DiskDigger, DataSync, Device Control etc. that make the best use of the root access to bring you some great functionality and control.
+There’s no scarcity of apps for non-rooted devices.
+The Google Play Store is flooded with over 2.5 billion apps, but there are certain cool apps that can only be accessed by rooted users.
+Apart from the apps we have already mentioned, there are many more great apps for rooted Android users such as DriveDroid (download), Substratum (download), DiskDigger (download), Migrate (download) etc. which make the best use of root access to bring you some great functionality and control.

-6. Improve Battery Performance
+7. Improve Battery Performance

-7. Remove Bloatware Apps & Ads
+8. Remove Bloatware Apps & Ads

-8. Backup Everything
+9. Backup Everything

-These tools allow you to backup everything including all the apps, app data, files, settings along with external data that might be part of your SD card.
-You can then save this backup on your external storage, SD card or even in the cloud.
-So, if you ever lose or brick your device, you can easily restore a Titanium or Nandroid backup on the new device and feel like nothing happened.
+These tools allow you to backup everything including all the apps, app data, files, settings along with external data which might be part of your SD card.
+You can then save this backup on your external storage, SD card or even in the cloud to be recovered when needed.
+So, if you ever lose or brick your Android device, you can easily restore a Titanium or Nandroid backup on the new device and feel like nothing happened.

 SEE ALSO: 15 Best Apps For Rooted Android Devices

-Planning to root your Android device?
+Planning to Root Your Android device?